Here's a fresh look at the future of Jaguar – and it doesn't have a rear window | Autocar

 — Jaguar (@Jaguar) November 20, 2024

-The unexpected post comes in the wake of the strong reaction to Jaguar’s rebrand, which was yesterday (19 November) detailed in full.
+The unexpected post comes in the wake of the strong reaction to Jaguar’s rebrand, which was detailed in full on 19 November.

-“We are creating Jaguar for the future, restoring its status as a brand that enriches the lives of our clients and the Jaguar community,” said McGovern, commenting on the rebrand.
+“We are creating Jaguar for the future, restoring its status as a brand that enriches the lives of our clients and the Jaguar community,” said McGovern about the rebrand.

 JLR CEO Adrian Mardell has described Jaguar’s rebirth as “a complete reset”, calling its new effort “something spectacular”.

-It is set to preview a four-door electric GT, which is set to be the first in a three-car line-up due from 2026.
+It is set to preview a four-door electric GT, which will be the first in a three-car line-up due from 2026.

-The production car – which recently began road testing – will pack north of 575bhp and have a range of more than 430 miles.
-It will be priced north of £100,000, positioning it as a rival for the Porsche Taycan.
+The production car, which recently began road testing, will pack north of 575bhp and have a range of more than 430 miles.
+It will be priced in excess of £100,000, positioning it as a rival for the Porsche Taycan.

 Join the debate